yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 ![Conceptual Diagram](https://github.com/yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/blob/main/conceptual-diagram.png)

-First we receive the fingerprint data from https://tracer.filesystems.org/ (Fingerprinting data ingest-traces is not in the scope of the project).
-The traces are broken up into various segments and these segments are grouped into regions(which contains the metadata of the segments->regions is a metadata of a collection of segments).
-We will also configure the segment and region sizes for optimal performance.
-After dividing it up into regions we will smartly assign them into dedup pods, by using various dedup assigning algorithms.
-We will be comparing various algorithms and evaluate their performance.
+We will use fingerprint data from https://tracer.filesystems.org/ representing real world storage of files.
+The fingerprints are hashes representing a unique segment of data and are used to identify duplicate segments.
+We will not be manipulating the data itself (data ingest is out of scope of the project).

+Fingerprinted segments are grouped into regions.
+These regions act as a higher level hash that can be checked once to avoid inspecting each segment fingerprint within the region.
+Finding duplicated regions is more efficient than finding each duplicated segment separately.

 The Dedup pods represent the Deduplication nodes where the region data are stored.
 The Key-Value store contains a collection of fingerprints (which are the keys) which points to the actual chunks of data stored.

+The algorithms we plan to use will be manipulating the fingerprint metadata and the region metadata mapping segments->regions.
+Algorithms will smartly assign regions to dedup pods, which each contain multiple dedup domains (VMs).
+It will be necessary to allow some duplication across pods to avoid strictly checking every fingerprint against a single global key store.
+We will be comparing various algorithms and evaluating the amount of duplication that occurs.
+We will also investigate manipulating region size to find the optimal performance.
 ## 5. Acceptance criteria

 Deliver a repeatable test configuration that can be used for different algorithms.